wp-plugins/ajax-event-calendar/readme.txt

 * Swedish (Hirschan) - Tack
 * Tamil (Bage) - Nandri
 * Turkish (Darth crow) - Sag Olun
-* Note: not all translations are up-to-date.
-* Don't see your language or want to help complete a translation?
-Send PO files to: plugins at eranmiller dot com

 == Installation ==